josephholler/josephholler.github.io/index.md

 ### Bio according to a toddler

-As I near the end of my first sabbatical in Summer 2023, my 20-month old son associates me with a giant teddy bear, horses, piggy-back rides, hiking, bicycles, rivers, and pancakes.
+My 20-month old son associates me with a giant teddy bear, horses, piggy-back rides, hiking, bicycles, rivers, and pancakes.